coff33ninja/my-arduino-library/README.md

 > [!NOTE]
 > This is just the beginning of my experimentation—many more projects are on the way!
 I plan to add detailed wiring diagrams and pictures for all projects to better showcase the concepts and final designs.

+## My DIY Matrix

+All projects in this collection are developed and tested on my first prototype: a custom-built 10x22 ARGB LED matrix using WS2812B LEDs (144 LEDs/meter).
+While the effects are currently tailored to these specifications, I plan to upgrade to larger sizes in the future and enhance the effects accordingly.

+## 🎮 Project Collection

 ## 🎮 Project Collection

 ### **Interactive Games**